 We’ll be sharing these thoughts on LinkedIn and have some great names lined up!

 We’ll be adding each addition to our ‘Insider Series’ to the KOREC blog to build up a picture of what those in the know really rate.
-First up:

 Ron Bisio, Senior Vice President at Trimble, with responsibility for the Geospatial and Transportation sectors